 Cyclists have unique needs

 My first bicycling experience in Gettysburg was safe and fun.
 But without a guidebook to cycle Gettysburg that is designed for bicyclists, I was distracted.

 I wanted to learn American Civil War history, not puzzle over a road network.

 Although the official park map identifies restrooms and picnic areas, it does not provide information about shade, hills, or blind curves.
 When your body is tired — or energized — you want to know about these things.

 Not surprisingly, the free park map marks only a very small subset of Gettysburg’s 1,300+ monuments and markers.
-The more self-directed rides I took over the battlefield, the more I wanted a guidebook to cycle Gettysburg.
+The more self-directed rides I took over the battlefield, the more I wanted a guidebook to cycle Gettysburg (paid link).
 I wanted a guidebook that was both historical in its focus and practical in its guidance to bicyclists.

 Solving the logistics puzzle

 In 2012, I learned from my first solo ride that I needed a better plan, so I scoured bookstores and online resources for maps or books.
 I was disappointed not to find a single map that met my needs.
 And no such book existed.
 So I decided to create my own maps and guidebook to cycle Gettysburg.